 - Submit required materials to NYSEG

 Internship sites will be assigned by NYSEG based on the capacity at their various locations.
 You may need to travel within New York State to reach your internship site.
+You will also need to have reliable transportation to reach your internship location.

 Thank you to Buckingham Manufacturing and Lineman Supply for their support with equipment for this program.